 4PT = Mask On = Duginism-For-Thee (For the enemies/subjects of Eurasianists) = Promoted in the West by the Alt-Right, New Right, and Identitarians (specifically European Identitarians).

-They seem to defend it often enough.
-If they are Communists or “Fourth Political Theorists,” why don’t they just be honest instead of LARPing as “Third Positionists” (discount Fascists)?
+Alt-Righters seem to defend it often enough.
+If they are Communists or “Fourth Political Theorists,” why don’t they just be honest instead of LARPing as “Third Positionists” (dime store Fascists)?

 12. What’s going on with these people?

-Asking them won’t result in any straight answers, since most of them lie through their teeth, claiming that they have no idea who Dugin is, despite regurgitating rhetoric from Foundations of Geopolitics and Fourth Political Theory almost verbatim, as well as having his name stamped on their websites.
-Additionally, Russia certainly isn’t the “anti-globalist” savior that the Alt-Right & Co claim it to be.
-It’s the globalist superstate of the east, the eastern America.
+Asking them won’t result in any straight answers, since they lie through their teeth, claiming that they have no idea who Dugin is, despite having his name stamped on their websites and regurgitating rhetoric from Foundations of Geopolitics and Fourth Political Theory.